KhalilGibrotha/redesigned-guacamole/README.md

 ## Features

 - 🚀 **Automated Documentation**: Convert Markdown templates to HTML and publish to Confluence
-- 🔍 **Enterprise Testing**: Comprehensive validation with yamllint, ansible-lint, and Molecule
+- 🔍 **Enterprise Testing**: Comprehensive validation with yamllint, ansible-lint ✅
-- 🛡️ **Security First**: Built-in security scanning and credential protection
+- 🛡️ **Security First**: Built-in security scanning and credential protection ✅
-- 📝 **Template System**: Jinja2-based markdown templates with variable substitution
+- 📝 **Template System**: Jinja2-based markdown templates with variable substitution ✅
-- 🔧 **Multi-Platform CI/CD**: Ready-to-use configurations for GitLab, GitHub, Azure DevOps, Jenkins, Bitbucket, and TeamCity
+- 🔧 **Multi-Platform CI/CD**: Ready-to-use configurations for GitLab, GitHub, Azure DevOps, Jenkins, Bitbucket, and TeamCity ⚠️ *Work in Progress*
-- 📊 **Quality Gates**: Production-ready linting standards and validation
+- 📊 **Quality Gates**: Production-ready linting standards and validation ✅

+> **Note**: Features marked with ⚠️ are work-in-progress and may require additional testing and customization.

 ## Quick Start